Mohit-Kucheriya/Ultimate_JavaScript/01-Fundamentals-Part-1/notes.md

 25. '+' operator will convert numbers into string, but in '-' case it will convert string into number exactly the opposite of '+' operator.

 26. In Loose equality operator, type coercion is done automatically.

+27. In Template literal we can only insert expressions, not the statements.

+28. As ternary operator is an expression, it will return a value i.e we can store it in a varaible.
+Example: const x = age >= 18 ? console.log(`You are an Adult`) : console.log(`You are Child`);

+29. As ternary operator is an expression, we can use it in template literal.

+30. JavaScript Releases -
+    a.
+JavaScript is a programming language that was first released in 1995.
+    b.
+It was created by Brendan Eich at Netscape Communications Corporation.
+    c.
+It is an open-source language.
+    d.JavaScript backwards compatibility : Don't break the Web - Old feature are never removed from the language.
+Not really new versions, just incremental updates (releases).
+Website keep wroking forver!